-This quick and easy Mediterranean Yellow Rice Recipe results in the most flavorful and fluffy rice!
+This quick and easy Mediterranean Yellow Rice recipe yields the most flavorful and fluffy result!
 Onion, turmeric, and cumin are sautéed to release the aromatics before cooking the rice to tender perfection.
 Add toasted pine nuts for a crunch and serve this vegan Greek pilaf as a side dish along with kebobs, lamb koftas, or grilled veggies.

 I made a batch of these Lamb Koftas and Tzatziki Sauce and needed a simple side to go along with them.

-Recently we had a delightful yellow rice at a local Greek spot so I decided to try it out.
+Recently I had a delightful yellow rice at a local Greek spot so I decided to try it out.

 I got started by sautéing a little oil and onion.